Portrait of Linda Nochlin and Richard Pommer

 On View: American Art Galleries, 5th Floor, Beyond Borders and Boundaries, 20th and 21st Centuries

-Best known for his realist nude portraits, Philip Pearlstein created this portrait of feminist curator, critic, and art historian Linda Nochlin and her second husband, Richard Pommer, to commemorate the couple’s wedding.
-Here, Pearlstein challenged the conventions of traditional wedding portraiture meant to celebrate the joyousness of a new marriage.
-He places Nochlin in the foreground, rather than next to her husband, and depicts the newlyweds as casual to the point of lethargy, their attention drawn away from the viewer and one another.
-Pearlstein’s critique of art historical conventions, and his foregrounding of the female member of the wedded couple, was appreciated by Nochlin, whose groundbreaking scholarship reshaped the practice of art history and curating.
+Best known for his large-scale, realist nudes, Philip Pearlstein created this double portrait of feminist curator, critic, and art historian Linda Nochlin and her second husband, Richard Pommer, in honor of the couple’s wedding.
+Here, Pearlstein challenges the conventional image of marriage by placing Nochlin in the foreground, rather than next to her husband, and depicting the casual inattention of each sitter.
+Pearlstein’s critique of art historical conventions was appreciated by Nochlin, whose groundbreaking scholarship reshaped the discipline.

-Nochlin had a lifelong relationship with the Brooklyn Museum, beginning with childhood visits.
-Later, she co-curated Women Artists: 1550–1950 (1977), with Ann Sutherland, and Global Feminisms (2007), with Maura Reilly, the first exhibition mounted in the Museum’s Elizabeth A. Sackler Center for Feminist Art.
-In 2012, Nochlin was awarded a Sackler Center First Award for her long-standing commitment to feminist art historical practice.
-Following Nochlin’s death, in 2017, her family gifted this painting to the Sackler Center collection.
+Nochlin had a lifelong relationship with the Brooklyn Museum, beginning with childhood visits and later with exhibitions she spearheaded for the Elizabeth A. Sackler Center for Feminist Art.
+Following Nochlin’s death, in 2017, her family gifted this painting to the collection.

 Oil on canvas

 Gift of the Estate of Linda Nochlin Pommer

 The Brooklyn Museum holds a non-exclusive license to reproduce images of this work of art from the rights holder named here.